Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Introduction

-Prior to the launch of JWST, only the host galaxy of GRB~121024A at $z=2.298$ \citep{fdk+15} had a well-measured absorption line metallicity together with sufficient emission line detections to be able to obtain an emission line metallicity.
-This is due to the need for restframe optical galaxy spectroscopy to capture the emission lines required for the metallicity diagnostic (e.g. ) \citep[][]{kmf+15,pvs+19,gsf23} as well as time-sensitive rest-frame UV GRB afterglow spectra for deriving the absorption metallicity.
-Ly~$\alpha$ absorption can only be detected from the ground for GRBs at $z\gtrsim 1.7$, but at such redshifts it becomes challenging to detect the weaker emission lines from the same, generally low-mass host galaxies.
-In the case of GRB 121024A, the emission line metallicity was larger than the absorption metallicity by 0.2--0.7~dex \citep{fdk+15,kmf+15}, depending on the emission-line metallicity diagnostic used.
+Prior to the launch of JWST, only the host galaxy of GRB~121024A at $z=2.298$ \citep{fdk+15} had a well-measured absorption line metallicity together with an emission line metallicity.
+This is due to the need for restframe optical galaxy spectroscopy to capture the emission lines required for the metallicity diagnostic \citep[e.g.,][]{kmf+15,pvs+19,gsf23} as well as rest-frame UV GRB afterglow spectra for deriving the absorption metallicity.
+Ly~$\alpha$ absorption can only be detected from the ground for GRBs at $z\gtrsim 2$, but at such redshifts it becomes challenging to detect the weaker emission lines from the same host galaxies.
+In the case of GRB 121024A, the emission line metallicity was larger than the absorption metallicity by 0.2--0.7~dex \citep{fdk+15,kmf+15}.
 Deriving emission metallicities at higher redshifts ($z\gtrsim2$) from direct observations of the host galaxies requires near-infrared spectroscopy.

 It is only now, with the sensitivity and near-infrared coverage of JWST, that it is possible to obtain sensitive emission-line data at wavelengths out to \ha\ for a sample of GRB hosts with well-constrained absorption line metallicities.
 In this paper, we report results from a cycle-1 JWST NIRSpec program (PI: P. Schady, ID 2344) to measure emission line metallicities for a subset of 10 GRB host galaxies at $2.1 < z < 4.7$ that have accurately measured ($<0.1$~dex) absorption line metallicities.
 In section~\ref{sec:sample} we describe our sample and provide details on our NIRSpec observations, followed by our data analysis in section~\ref{sec:analysis}.
 We present our results in section~\ref{sec:results}, and in section~\ref{sec:disc} we discuss the implications of our analysis on the relation between emission and absorption metallicity probes.
 All uncertainties are given as $1\sigma$ unless otherwise stated and we assume a standard Lambda cold dark matter ($\Lambda{\rm CDM}$) cosmological model with $\Omega_{\rm M}=0.31$, $\Omega_\Lambda=0.69$, and H$_0=67.8$~km~s$^{-1}$~Mpc$^{-1}$ \citep{Planck+16}.